OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

 ### Register you app with Azure AD.

-1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+1. Register a new application in the [Microsoft Entra ID – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
 2. Select **New Registration** and on the *register an application page*, set following values:
     * Set **name** to your app name.
     * Choose the **supported account types** (any account type will work)